Validated Numerical Approximation of Stable Manifolds for Parabolic Partial Differential Equations: Introduction

-When viewed as ODEs on Banach spaces, nonlinear parabolic PDEs are amenable to classical tools from dynamical systems theory.
+When viewed as ODEs on Banach spaces, nonlinear parabolic PDEs fit well within the qualitative theory of dynamical systems.
 Theorems regarding the stability of equilibria, periodic orbits, and their attached invariant manifolds follow in analogy with the finite dimensional case.
-Connecting orbits between these invariant sets serve as a kind of a road map to the global dynamics, illuminating transitions between distinct regions of the phase space and signaling global bifurcations.
-Such orbits are main ingredients in forcing theorems like those of Smale and Shilnikov which guarantee the existence of rich dynamics, and are essential for defining geometric chain groups and boundary operators in the homology theories of Witten and Floer.
+Connecting orbits between invariant sets serve as a kind of a road map to the global dynamics, illuminating transitions between distinct regions of the phase space and signaling global bifurcations.
+Such orbits are main ingredients in forcing theorems like those of Smale and Shilnikov: theorems which guarantee the existence of rich dynamics.
+Connecting orbits are essential for defining geometric chain groups and boundary operators in the homology theories of Witten and Floer.

 Precisely because of their global and nonlinear nature, connecting orbits are difficult to work with analytically.
 These difficulties are compounded in infinite dimensional settings.
-In specific applications researchers typically perform numerical calculations to gain insights into the properties of these important objects.
+In specific applications researchers typically perform numerical calculations to gain insights into the properties of important invariant objects.
 Recent progress in computer-assisted methods of proof for infinite dimensional systems brings the mathematically rigorous quantitative study of connecting orbits for PDEs within the realm of possibility.

-For the case of a connection from a saddle to an attracting equilibrium, we refer to the work of \cite{MR3773757,reinhardt2019fourier}.
-The works just mentioned study the finite dimensional unstable manifold of an equilibrium and develop mathematically rigorous tools for extending this manifold into a trapping neighborhood of a sink.
-In both studies the authors obtain explicit and mathematically rigorous bounds on the basin of attraction of the sink -- an open set.
+We refer for example to the work of \cite{MR3773757,reinhardt2019fourier} for some examples of computer assisted proofs for connecting orbits in PDEs.
+In particular the authors study connections frome saddle to attracting equilibrium solutions.
+The works just mentioned study the finite dimensional unstable manifold attached to an equilibrium, and develop mathematically rigorous tools for extending this manifold into a trapping neighborhood of a sink.
+Similarly, in a nonconservative nonlinear Schr\"{o}dinger equation, the work \cite{jaquette2020global} computes connecting orbits from saddle equilibria to a center equilibrium.
+In each of the studies just mentioned the authors obtain explicit and mathematically rigorous bounds on the basin of attraction of the limiting equilibrium -- which is an open set.